Seberang Perai: Land

 Penang Sentral was designed to integrate bus, rail and ferry services, located in close proximity to both the Sultan Abdul Halim Ferry Terminal and the Butterworth railway station.

 Seberang Perai is connected to George Town by two road bridges.
 The 13.5 km Penang Bridge connects the suburb of Perai with Gelugor in the island city.
 Opened in 2014, the Second Penang Bridge spans 24 km between Batu Kawan and Batu Maung on the island.
 The North-South Expressway, a 966 km expressway along western Peninsular Malaysia, passes through the length of the city.
 Other toll routes within the city include the Butterworth Outer Ring Road (BORR) and the Butterworth-Kulim Expressway.
 As of 2023, Seberang Perai's road system, excluding toll routes, measured 5215.7 km in length.
 This included 84.8 km of federal roads, 2958.9 km of state roads and 2171.9 km of municipal roads.

 The Keretapi Tanah Melayu (KTM) West Coast Line also runs through Seberang Perai, with the Butterworth railway station serving as the main terminal of northwestern Malaysia.
-Apart from the regular KTM services, Butterworth is one of the main stops of the Eastern and Oriental Express service between Bangkok and Singapore.
+Apart from the regular KTM services, Butterworth is one of the main stops of the Eastern & Oriental Express between Bangkok and Singapore.

 Opened in 2018, Penang Sentral is a transit-oriented development (TOD) located adjacent to the Butterworth railway station and the Sultan Abdul Halim Ferry Terminal.
 It serves as an integrated hub for bus, rail and ferry services.

 Rapid Penang is the primary public transport operator in Seberang Perai, with a total of 14 public bus routes within the city, along with two cross-strait routes connecting the city and George Town, as well as five interstate routes that run to southern Kedah and northern Perak.
 In recent years, the Penang state government has proposed the introduction of urban rail across the state as part of the Penang Transport Master Plan.
 The plan includes the cross-strait Mutiara LRT line linking the city with George Town, and a monorail line between Butterworth and Bukit Mertajam.